NREL/sparkctl/docs/index.md

 Spark but do not have administrative control of the servers.

 ## Features
-- Controls startup and shutdown of Spark processes on compute nodes in a a Slurm compute node allocation.
+- Controls startup and shutdown of Spark processes on compute nodes in a Slurm compute node allocation.
 - Customizes the Spark configuration automatically based on the resources in the given computing environment.
 This includes executors per compute node, memory per executor, and Spark SQL shuffle